 Bruce J. Nicholson was born in Queensland, Australia, where he focused on science through school, though he also enjoyed participating in school plays and debate.
 After receiving his bachelor's from the University of Queensland, he had his first independent research experience in John Mansbridge's laboratory; he went on to be mentored by Burt Zerner, an enzymologist, and Robert L. Blakely, completing an honors thesis on inhibition kinetics in jack bean urease.
 He studied neurobiology at Caltech, and remained there for his postdoctoral studies.
 He then earned a faculty position at the State University of New York, Buffalo, where he worked with Daniel B. Gros on gap junction proteins.
 He discusses his research, his experience as a Pew scholar, and his family.

 Alfred O. C. Nier was born in Minnesota in 1911 to parents who had emigrated from Germany.
-Having been interested in radios during high school, Nier decided to study electrical engineering when he enrolled at the University of Minnesota in 1927.
-When he graduated in 1931 he pursued engineering jobs; however, few firms were hiring due to the Depression.
-Nier earned a master's degree in electrical engineering, though most of his research experience was in physics; he began his doctoral research at a time when quantum mechanics and X-rays were burgeoning fields of study.
-After much deliberation Nier chose to work with John Tate, head of the physics department.
-Subsequently, Tate assigned Nier to work on mass spectrometry and in the mid-1930s Nier built his first mass spectrometer.
-Nier spent the majority of his doctoral research obtaining a precise understanding of how mass spectrometers worked and how he could improve the instruments to enhance his isotopic abundance studies.
-After completing his Ph.D. in 1936, Nier was awarded a National Research Council Fellowship.
-He elected to work with Kenneth T. Bainbridge at Harvard University.
-By December Nier began establishing more precise isotopic abundances than the ones F. W. Aston produced in 1915.
+Nier decided to study electrical engineering when he enrolled at the University of Minnesota in 1927.
+Nier earned a master's degree in electrical engineering, and began his doctoral research at a time when quantum mechanics and X-rays were burgeoning fields of study.
+Nier chose to work with John Tate, who assigned Nier to work on mass spectrometry and in the mid-1930s Nier built his first mass spectrometer.
+After completing his PhD in 1936, Nier was awarded a National Research Council Fellowship; he elected to work with Kenneth T. Bainbridge at Harvard University.
 Nier returned to the University of Minnesota after completing his post-doctoral research in 1938 beginning a long career in mass spectrometry at his alma mater.
-In the fall of 1939 Nier became involved in work related to uranium-235 and UF6/UBr4 (Nier refers to UF6 in the interview but references UBr4 in some publications).
-Nier, with E. T. Booth, J. R. Dunning, and A. V. Grosse, demonstrated conclusively via mass spectrometry that uranium-235 was the isotope that underwent slow neutron fission.
-As his research group at Minnesota was the only group capable of analyzing uranium he was ordered to begin separating uranium-235 on his 180¬∞ mass spectrometer.
+In the fall of 1939 Nier became involved in work related to uranium-235 and UF6/UBr4, demonstrating via mass spectrometry that uranium-235 was the isotope that underwent slow neutron fission.
 After Pearl Harbor and the United States's official entry into World War II, Nier and his research team worked under the command of Harold C. Urey as part of the Manhattan Project.
-Nier's mass spectrometry expertise would prove invaluable to the war effort.
-After World War II, Nier returned to the University of Minnesota where he remained as a Professor.
 Nier's post-war mass spectrometry research touched on many areas including electrical detection, atmospheric studies and mass spectrometers for rockets, geochemistry, and precise masses.
-Nier participated in the upper atmosphere Aerobee flights throughout the 1960s, the Viking Project in the 1970s, and the Pioneer Venus project.
-During this atmospheric work Nier became friends and collaborators with Klaus Biemann.
-Throughout his oral history Nier discusses his many publications, the instrument details of many mass spectrometers, his awards, and his interesting career.
-Nier explained that his short attention span and unique education in physics and electrical engineering allowed him to capitalize on the new field of mass spectrometry when the country needed his expertise most.
+Nier participated in the upper atmosphere Aerobee flights throughout the 1960s, the Viking Project in the 1970s, and the Pioneer Venus Throughout his oral history Nier discusses his many publications, the instrument details of many mass spectrometers, his awards, and his career.

-Frank R. Nissel recounts his upbringing and multi-lingual education in Berlin, Germany and Egypt during the rise of Hilter's regime.
-He later earned his M.S. in chemical engineering at the Virginia Polytechnic Institute in 1946, and eventually pursued a successful career at Union Carbide Corporation and then as co-founder of Prodex Corporation and Welex.
-Nissel used his mechanical instincts to revolutionize plastics machinery by making it more efficient and less expensive than its competitors, and in time was honored membership into the Plastics Hall of Fame.
+Frank R. Nissel recounts his upbringing and multi-lingual education in Berlin, Germany, and Egypt during the rise of Hilter's regime.
+He later earned his MS in chemical engineering at the Virginia Polytechnic Institute in 1946, and eventually pursued a successful career at Union Carbide Corporation and then as co-founder of Prodex Corporation and Welex.
+Nissel used his mechanical instincts to revolutionize plastics machinery by making it more efficient and less expensive than its competitors, and in time was honored with membership in the Plastics Hall of Fame.

 Lee Ann Niswander was born in Bluffton, Ohio.
 She loved school, especially mathematics and science.
 After high school, she worked on dude ranches for a few years before matriculating at the University of Colorado.
 She worked as a technician at the University of Colorado Health Sciences Center before attending Case Western University.
 She also spent three months in Sweden, learning microdissection and microcloning, working on a phenotype that arises from a deletion of a part of mouse chromosome 7 and that has an early embryonic phenotype during gastrulation.
 She now works at Memorial Sloan-Kettering Cancer Center.
 She studies limb development in the chick embryo, neural tube patterning, and feather bud development.
 She also teaches at Weill Medical College of Cornell University and Woods Hole Oceanographic Institute.

-Jeffrey Noebels first planned to major in French literature at Reed College, but Mary Meikle’s class in physiological psychology captured his interest in brain function.
+Jeffrey Noebels first planned to major in French literature at Reed College, but Mary Meikle’s class in physiological psychology sparked his interest in brain function.
 He spent a year at University College London, which was then the epicenter of brain study.
 He decided to get both a PhD and an MD.
 He began graduate school at Stanford University, working on epilepsy with Timothy Pedley and David Prince.
 The American Epilepsy Society’s William G. Lennox Fellowship sent him to Harvard University for postdoctoral work, and then he began medical school at Yale University.
 While doing his neurology residency at Massachusetts General Hospital, he won a Klingenstein Fellowship to work on epilepsy.
-Having completed his degrees, Noebels was recruited to Baylor, where he was offered a generous startup package and founded the Developmental Neruogenetics Laboratory.
+Having completed his degrees, Noebels was recruited to Baylor, where he founded the Developmental Neruogenetics Laboratory.

-Donald Noyces comments on his childhood in Iowa, his years at Grinnell College, his experience at Columbia University as a graduate student, and his position at the University of California at Berkeley.
-Noyce also discusses the faculty, the chemistry administration, the changing atmosphere with respect to organic chemistry, his research, and his graduate students.
+Donald Noyce begins the interview with a discussion of his childhood home in Iowa.
+He discusses his family and their strong academic tradition, his years at Grinnell College, and his early training as a chemist.
+He also details his graduate training at Columbia University, including his work with William von Eggers Doering, his courses, research, and the University's atmosphere.
+Next, he discusses his position at the University of California at Berkeley.
+He describes the faculty, the chemistry administration, and the changing atmosphere with respect to organic chemistry.
+He describes briefly his interaction with other faculty, his research, and his graduate students.
 Finally, he discusses the development of physical organic chemistry from the turn of the century to 1980.